 5. Your line of credit may be adversely affected.

 If you don’t buy the LDW, the rental company will probably ring up an estimated damage amount on your credit card, pending notification to and settlement by your insurance company.

 When you have purchased the LDW, you can bring a damaged vehicle back to the rental company, hand them the keys, and walk away.
 If you haven’t purchased the LDW, you may have to spend a significant amount of time dealing with the rental company and your insurance company.

 Bottom Line: We recommend that you buy the Loss Damage Waiver from the rental company.

 Coverage Provided by Credit Card Companies

 Some credit card companies provide limited coverage for collision or theft if you use their credit cards to pay your rental in full and comply with the terms and conditions of the rental agreement.
 You may expect your credit card company to pay everything so you can avoid purchasing the LDW offered by the rental car company.
-However, the credit card coverage seldom pays for administrative fees, loss of use charges or the diminished value fee mentioned above.
+However, the credit card coverage is secondary and seldom pays for administrative fees, loss of use charges or the diminished value fee mentioned above.
 American Express card holders may have an option to add coverage similar to LDW to their card agreement for a small fee.